mulle-sde/mulle-make/README.md

 ## Install

-See [mulle-sde-developer](//github.com/mulle-sde/mulle-sde-developer) how to install mulle-sde, which will also install mulle-make and required dependencies.
+See [mulle-sde-developer](//github.com/mulle-sde/mulle-sde-developer) how to install mulle-sde, which will also install mulle-make with required dependencies.

 The command to install only the latest mulle-make into